 Tax Questions (and Answers) for Graduate Students

 The IRS understands that seeking higher education equates to more expenses and less time to devote to earning an income.
-For this reason, grad students are afforded certain student deductions and exclusions.
 We’ve received numerous questions from grad students both here in the United States and overseas, so we compiled a list of our most frequently asked questions to help provide you with a basic understanding of your tax rights and responsibilities as a grad student.

 The only income I receive is a Grad Student Stipend.
 Am I required to file a US Income Tax Return?

 The only broad answer to this question is: Maybe.
 To understand whether or not you are required to file a US income tax return, you must first be able to explain 2 things: First: What was the purpose of the stipend?
 Second: On what did you spend the money?

 Before we examine the different situations in which your stipend may or may not be tax exempt, let’s first make something clear: Just because you aren’t required to file a US income tax return doesn’t mean you shouldn’t file one.
 Your stipend may be completely tax-exempt, in which case you wouldn’t have to file a US income tax return; but if you were to file a return, you may be eligible to receive a tax refund by claiming the various deductions available to you.
 If you’re not sure how to figure out whether or not you’d get a refund, make sure to get in touch with an international tax expert to help guide you in the right direction.